SabrinaChuo/whatsapp-chat-agent/README.md

 ﻿# whatsapp-chat-agent

+This project demonstrates the core functionality of a WhatsApp chat routing system, including session management and automated agent assignment.

 Please ensure you have Python 3.8+ installed on your system.
 You can check your version by running:

 `python --version`